-- 8.2 Expenditure committed must be properly authorised and recorded and subject to the following: - ordering only the type and quantity of goods and services that are needed, as they are needed, on the most advantageous terms; - receiving what has been ordered, and only what was ordered, in good condition: and - approving invoices for payment only in respect of goods and services which have been accepted. - 8.3 The issue of an official purchase order, or works order for maintenance and repairs, is the preferred method of committing expenditure.
-Apart from in exceptional circumstance, orders for goods and services must be raised via Home Group's electronic Purchase to Pay system (Oracle iProcurement) which will automatically generate official Purchase Orders with a standard Purchase Order number format.
-Works orders for maintenance not related to Price Per Property / Healthy Homes are also system generated through Open Housing, Home Group's Housing Management system. - 8.4 The Accounts Payable function is centralised and delivered from Head Office for the entire Group.
-Invoices received in relation to Purchase Orders raised in iProcurement will be paid by Accounts Payable if they match the original order and the value of the goods and services receipted.
+- 8.2 Expenditure committed must be properly authorised and recorded and subject to the following: - ordering only the type and quantity of goods and services that are needed, as they are needed, on the most advantageous terms

+- receiving what has been ordered, and only what was ordered, in good condition - approving invoices for payment only in respect of goods and services which have been accepted. - 8.3 The issue of an official purchase order or works order for maintenance and repairs is the preferred method of committing expenditure.
+Apart from exceptional circumstance orders for goods and services must be raised via Home Group's electronic Purchase to Pay system (Oracle iProcurement) which will automatically generate official purchase orders with a standard number format.
+Works orders for maintenance not related to Price Per Property/ Healthy Homes are also system generated through Open Housing, Home Group's Housing Management system. - 8.4 The Accounts Payable function is centralised and delivered from Head Office for the entire Group.
+Invoices received in relation to Purchase Orders raised in Oracle iProcurement will be paid by Accounts Payable if they match the original order and the value of the goods and services receipted.
 If the match is unsuccessful an invoice approval task will be generated and sent to the individual who originally requested the goods or services to take appropriate action based on the reason for the invoice failure.
-In a limited number of pre-agreed circumstances, where iProcurement or Open Housing are not suitable for ordering, an invoice payment request form must be completed in SharePoint, the form will workflow to the Accounts Payable function for manual processing.
-When the invoice is entered into Oracle the invoice will workflow for approval based on delegated authority (see 7.1).
-Once approved, the invoice will be released for payment.

-- 8.5 Home Group's standard payment terms stipulate that Contractors' certificates in Development shall normally be paid within 21 days of the date of issue whilst invoices shall normally be paid within 30 days of the date of the invoice, although there are a number of exceptions to this.
-Standard methods of payment are BACS, CHAPS or cheque from Home Group's bank accounts.
-Wherever possible, BACS payments are preferred. - A reduction in standard payment terms or any Advance Payments to 8.6 suppliers and contractors (i.e. payments made before equivalent value is received in return) should be exceptional and should only be considered if a good value for money case can be made for them (e.g. a price discount commensurate with the value of the funds in question) and if all reasonable steps have been taken to protect Home Group funds.
-As a minimum, an appropriate risk analysis and proportionate due diligence should be undertaken before agreeing to any advance payment and consideration should be given to the requirement of a performance bond.
-EU procurement rules which protect the right of all potential suppliers to compete on equal terms must be complied with - it would not be appropriate, for example, to offer advance payments to a contractor to secure a further price advantage, if not offered to all potential suppliers.
-Please refer to section on advance payments within the Delegated Authorities here.
+In a limited number of pre-agreed circumstances where iProcurement or Open Housing are not suitable for ordering, an invoice payment request form must be completed in PowerApps.
+The form will workflow to the Accounts Payable function for manual processing.
+When the invoice is entered into Oracle the invoice will workflow for approval based on delegated authority.
+Once approved the invoice will be released for payment. - 8.5 Home Group's standard payment terms stipulate that Contractors' certificates in Development shall normally be paid within 21 days of the date of issue whilst invoices shall normally be paid within 30 days of the date of the invoice, although there are a number of exceptions to this.
+Standard methods of payment are BACS, CHAPS or cheques from Home Group's bank accounts.
+Wherever possible BACS payments are preferred. - 8.6 A reduction in standard payment terms or any advance payments to suppliers and contractors (i.e. payments made before equivalent value is received in return) should be exceptional and should only be considered if a good value for money case can be made for them (e.g. a price discount commensurate with the value of the funds in question) and if all reasonable steps have been taken to protect Home Group funds.
+As a minimum an appropriate risk analysis and proportionate due diligence should be undertaken before agreeing to any advance payment and consideration should be given to the requirement of a performance bond.
+English and Scottish public procurement legislation (Procurement Act 2023 and Public Contracts (Scotland) Regulations 2016) respectively, which protect the right of all potential suppliers to compete on equal terms must be complied with.

+It would not be appropriate, for example, to offer advance payments to a contractor to secure a further price advantage, if not offered to all potential suppliers.
+Please refer to section on advance payments within the delegated authorities.